 On travel day, take your dog for a good, long walk or run before setting out on your adventure.
 Play with him in the yard or dog park until all his excess energy is eliminated.
 Give him an opportunity to empty his bladder and bowels right before loading him in the car.

 If you are flying with a dog in the morning, give him a meal in the evening on the previous day and do not feed him before you fly.
-He will be much more comfortable while travelling and less likely to go to the bathroom in his crate.
+He will be much more comfortable while traveling and less likely to go to the bathroom in his crate.
 When the flight does not leave until late afternoon or evening, a light, early morning meal should be fine.